mixpanel/docs/Tracking/mobile/android-quickstart.md

 </application>
 ...
 ```

+**How do I opt users out of tracking?**
+Call the [optOutTracking()](http://mixpanel.github.io/mixpanel-android/com/mixpanel/android/mpmetrics/MixpanelAPI.html#optOutTracking--) method, which will prevent data from being sent from a user’s device.

 **How do I use the Android SDK if I use Proguard?**
 Add `-dontwarn com.mixpanel.**` to your `proguard.cfg` file.